luckyhyosun/fullstackopen/README.md

     + **Runtime dependency**: the ingredients you need to actually cook the meal (rice, vegetables).
     + **Dev dependency**: the tools you use in the kitchen but don’t serve with the meal (knife, chopping board).

++ --watch
+  - Automatic Change Tracking
+  - So it can be used like this "node --watch index.js"

 ## Classification

 ###  API